lakotamm/Dell-Inspiron-16-Plus-7620-Linux-Config/README.md

 - SATA Mode: AHCI (very important for power consumption!)
 - Fans/performance mode: Quiet
 - Battery max charge: 75%, starts charging at 70%

+Speaker fix:
+By default only 2 ot of 4 speaker work.
+This is due to unsuitable default pin output and amplifier configuration.
+With a great help from Philipp Jungkamp we created a kernel patch to fix this issue.
+The patch builds with kernels 5.19.2 and higher.
+As of 19.08.2020 we are finishing testing the patch and will commit it soon.
+We expect that the patch will be merged in kernel 6.1.